u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/vendor_bills/assets.rst

 .. image:: assets/assets05.png
    :align: center
-   :alt: Assets entry in Odoo Accounting
+   :alt: Assets entry in Thrive Bureau ERP Accounting

 Once done, you can click on *Compute Depreciation* (next to the *Confirm* button) to generate all the values of the **Depreciation Board**.
-This board shows you all the entries that Odoo will post to depreciate your asset, and at which date.
+This board shows you all the entries that Thrive Bureau ERP will post to depreciate your asset, and at which date.

 .. image:: assets/assets06.png
    :align: center
-   :alt: Depreciation Board in Odoo Accounting
+   :alt: Depreciation Board in Thrive Bureau ERP Accounting

 What does "Prorata Temporis" mean?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~